AI Essay Grading for Australian English Exams

 Rubric-Based Feedback

-Not generic AI feedback — scoring is calibrated against the real marking criteria your exam uses, so you know exactly where marks are won and lost.
+Not generic AI feedback — scoring is designed around curriculum marking criteria, so you can see where marks are likely won or lost.

 Exam-Style Practice Questions